Homeschool Science Curriculum Review: Apologia Science

 - The first three in this list also include an advanced version.

-There are two middle school subjects:
+There are two middle school science subjects:

 The high school books have modules in them, which function like chapters.
 Each module is on a different concept related to the book’s theme.